High-fidelity entanglement of metastable trapped-ion qubits with integrated erasure conversion

-We perform 1\,ms FCs after state preparation to improve SPAM fidelity (similar to the technique used by Sotirova et al.~\cite{sotirova2024high}) and prior to readout to check for leakage during the entangling gate.
-Entanglement is mediated by the lower-frequency radial out-of-phase (``rocking") motional mode with resonant frequency $\omega_r = 2\pi\times 1.524$\,MHz which is first cooled to a Fock state occupation $\Bar{n}\approx0.1$ using EIT cooling~\cite{morigi2000ground} and pulsed sideband cooling~\cite{diedrich1989laser} on the \textit{m} qubits.
-The geometric phase entangling gate~\cite{Leibfried2003} pulse sequence is shown in Figure~\ref{fig:gate}a, and a representative plot of qubit state populations against detuning of the spin-dependent force (SDF) from the mode frequency resonance is shown in Figure~\ref{fig:gate}b.
+We perform 1\,ms FCs after state preparation to improve SPAM fidelity (similar to the technique used in Ref.~\cite{sotirova2024high}) and prior to readout to check for leakage during the entangling gate.
+Entanglement is mediated by the lower-frequency radial out-of-phase (``rocking") motional mode with resonant frequency $\omega_r = 2\pi\times 1.524$\,MHz which is first cooled to a Fock state occupation $\Bar{n}\approx0.1$ using electromagnetically induced transparency cooling~\cite{morigi2000ground} and pulsed sideband cooling~\cite{diedrich1989laser} on the \textit{m} qubits.
+The entangling geometric phase gate~\cite{Leibfried2003} pulse sequence is shown in Figure~\ref{fig:gate}a, and a representative plot of qubit state populations against detuning of the spin-dependent force (SDF) from the mode frequency resonance is shown in Figure~\ref{fig:gate}b.
+We drive a total of four phase space loops with a spin echo in the middle to perform Walsh modulation of both the motion (W(3)) and spin (W(1))~\cite{Hayes2012}.
+The total gate time is 400\,$\mu$s.
 The SDF is generated using a pair of orthogonal 976\,nm laser beams (see Figure~\ref{fig:experiment_setup}c).
 Carrier operations are performed using a single bichromatic 976\,nm beam (labelled $R_\text{null}$) with a polarization that nulls the differential light shifts on the qubit levels.
+All $R_\text{null}$ pulses have a rise and fall time of 2\,$\mu$s to avoid off-resonant coupling between the spin and motion.